To Paint or Replace Kitchen CabinetryJuly 19th, 2023 | by Elizabeth | Posted in remodeling

 Don’t even know where to get it.

 So of course one thing leads to another right?
 My friends had no plans of gutting their kitchen before the water leak happened, however, to do just part of it without doing it all did not make sense either- that would just leave them with a space that looked trapped between one decade and another.
-This company really had not done much in the way of upgrades in the kitchen, aside from painting, in the last several years.
 They plan on being in this home a while longer, but wanted to make a wise investment in the kitchen to appeal to buyers at a later date when and if they do get ready to sell.
 So I designed a plan with classic fixed elements that will stand the test of time should they decide to sell in another 10 years or so.

 Once again, here is the back wall where all these shenanigans began: